jajan20/weekly-nerd/README.md

 ### The conclusion
 After 9 weeks of working together, I've learned a lot.
 I learned about real teamwork, about getting to know new people.
 But above all, I became better at handling pressure and stress.
 Would I make the same decision again?
 With the knowledge, I have now: Yes, but if I would do it over again I don't know.
 Even though I learned a lot because group members had more experience, I also think that exactly because of this reason that I skipped a few fundamentals.

+## Prototyping
+This next article is about prototyping.
+Mainly about how prototyping has changed for me in the course of half a year.
+With my experience as a visual designer my way of prototyping for a product usually consist of: sketching my idea, do a couple of user tests, gather feedback and make a visual prototype in a program like sketch or adobe Xd.
+This can take up a lot of time because I have a hard time trying not to make everything pixel perfect (which I never get right, but spend a lot of time trying to achieve).
+And then when I want to sell the whole experience and present it to a client I'll anime my design in Principle, which is a program that can import sketch files and where you can make a clickable prototype.
+This works really well for me and only after this flow of tasks am I able to code because I know exactly what I want to make and how every element should behave.
+During the Minor Everything Web, I was challenged to change my process and try to do it a different way.

+### A new way
+As I explained before, the basic steps towards a prototype for me usually consist off.
+Sketching -> Design -> Animate -> Write code.
+But this new way (which sounds really good on paper) Consist of: Sketching -> Write code.
+Looks good right?
+Yeah, I understand, if you cut so two steps from the process you can come up with clickable prototypes, working products directly inside the browser.

+As I said, this sounds really good but for me, it was actually quite tricky.
+I've been designing for a couple of years and I taught myself a way to quickly move around everything when something doesn't look good.
+Designing BY writing code is a lot harder for me cause it feels like I'm sort of guessing what is going to happen.
+Instead of visually seeing my font change size, now I'll just put in a number and sure I sort of know what the size will be.
+But only after saving and refreshing my browser can I actually see the changes.

+And I know what you want to say, you can make this an automated process there are tools that can do this for you.
+But that's not the point I'm trying to make.
+Why this is difficult for me is simply because I don't use my mouse to directly influence, transform something on my screen.
+Instead, I'm thinking more abstractly and feels more like guessing.

+### Keep going
+Even though it's harder I still think there is a lot to gain doing it this way.
+And especially because I have a background in visual design this could be something that is really strong.
+Because I'm not just a visual designer, I'm also a coder.
+I know the limitations of a browser, I know the behavior, I know what is possible and what is not.
+And if I keep going I know at some point writing up a prototype won't feel like I'm just guessing anymore.
+At the end of the minor, the experience was already better.
+In my mind, I could see how it would look like by writing code.
+In the end, it'll save me a lot of time and it will make me a better front-end developer(designer)